 BDRShield and AWS Elastic Disaster Recovery compete in the backup and disaster recovery category.
-AWS Elastic Disaster Recovery seems to have the upper hand due to its comprehensive cloud integration, automatic orchestration, and broader feature set, benefiting large-scale operations despite its higher price.
+Based on the comparisons, AWS Elastic Disaster Recovery seems to have the upper hand due to its comprehensive disaster recovery capabilities and robust integration with the AWS ecosystem.

 However, with AWS Elastic Disaster Recovery Service being a native service, integration is seamless, highlighting the return on investment.